Hussi503/Interview-Questions/Kubernetes/New-question.md

 ---

-# 90. What are Admission Controllers?
+# 🔴90.
+What are Admission Controllers?
 How have you used them?

-## Production-Grade Interview Answer

 **Admission Controllers** act as the **final checkpoint** before a resource is stored in **etcd**.